spryker/spryker-docs/docs/scos/user/features/202108.0/availability-notification-feature-overview.md

 {% info_block infoBox %}

-Each email sent as a part of the subscription contains the **unsubscribe from this list** button as shown on the screenshot above.
+Each email sent as a part of the subscription contains the **unsubscribe from this list** button as shown on the preceding screenshot.

 {% endinfo_block %}